GET IN TOUCH

 What is the difference between a tax lien and a wage garnishment?

-A tax lien is a legal claim against property, such as real estate, vehicles, or assets, that secures the government’s interest in unpaid taxes.
-Wage garnishment, by contrast, is the direct withholding of money from earnings each pay period.
-Both methods may be used at the same time, which can increase financial pressure until arrears are satisfied.
+A tax lien is a legal claim against property — such as real estate, vehicles, or financial assets — that secures the government's interest in unpaid taxes.
+A wage garnishment, or wage levy, is the direct and ongoing withholding of money from earnings each pay period.
+Both methods may be used at the same time, and the Idaho State Tax Commission may file a Notice of Lien, serve a Notice of Levy, or pursue seizure and sale of property as part of its forced collection process.

 Can both the IRS and Idaho garnish wages at the same time?